 A sealant is a thin, bonded coating applied to the chewing surface of molars, premolars and any deep grooves (called pits and fissures) of teeth.
 More than 75% of dental decay begins in these deep grooves.
 Teeth with these conditions are hard to clean and are very susceptible to decay.
 A sealant protects the tooth by sealing deep grooves, creating a smooth, easy to clean surface.

 Sealants can protect teeth from decay for many years, but need to be checked for wear and chipping at regular dental visits.

 Some indications for sealants are tooth surfaces that don't already have a filling, or are not decayed, or have deep grooves or depressions.

 What do sealants involve?

-Sealants are easily applied by Dr. Valdes and the process takes only a few minutes per tooth.
+Sealants are easily applied by Dr. Valdes and Dr. Doundoulakis and the process takes only a few minutes per tooth.